Brian Kibler says he will not take part in future Hearthstone Grandmasters streams

 "That kind of appeasement is simply not something I can in good conscience be associated with.
 When I learned about the ruling, I reached out to Blizzard and informed them that I no longer feel comfortable casting the Grandmasters finals at BlizzCon.
 I will not be a smiling face on camera that tacitly endorses this decision.
 Unless something changes, I will have no involvement in Grandmasters moving forward."

-Kibler filled in on Hearthstone livestreams on occasion but wasn't a regular caster himself, so his withdrawal won't be immediately evident to viewers.
-But his high profile on the scene—we described him and Natalie Kiber as "Hearthstone’s ultimate power couple" in 2017—makes his stance notable.
+Kibler done some fill-in work on Grandmasters livestreams but hasn't been a regular, so his withdrawal won't be immediately evident to viewers.
+But his high profile in the community—we described him and Natalie Kiber as "Hearthstone’s ultimate power couple" in 2017—makes his stance noteworthy.
 Whether that will translate into influence remains to be seen, but it can't be making things any more comfortable at Blizzard HQ right now.

 Kibler also made a point of acknowledging that not everyone is in a position to do what he's doing, and called on gamers to direct their anger appropriately.
 "Do not take your anger out on the other casters, or streamers, or employees of Blizzard.
 This is not the kind of decision that comes from the rank and file," he wrote.
 "Most likely they’re just as angry as you are.
 I know I am."